The Tag class turned out to be something of a beast, partly because

 have to be made for rendering the

-properties needs to not destroy the interaction between the*List
+*Listproperties needs to not destroy the interaction between the*Listand non-*Listproperties;

 the mutation of members (the full list of properties and methods is